Saranyajayakumaran/Generel-knowledge-quiz/README.md

 This quiz game is designed to challenge and expand your understanding across a wide range of topics.The main aim is to make learning fun and accessible for users of all ages and interests. the user can expand your knowledge in various topics.

-The website is responsive for on a screens
+The website is responsive on a screens